• Skip to main content

 Turkey Crostini are a great way to use up turkey leftovers

-We do love our Cajun fried turkey, but if you have a few extra people who love the white meat you’ll want to check out this recipe for Slow Cooker Turkey Breast.
+We do love our Cajun fried turkey, but if you have a few extra people who love the white meat you'll want to check out these recipes for Slow Cooker Turkey Breast and Smoked Turkey Tenderloin.

 It’s so easy to have it cooking while you make the rest of the meal.
 And the gravy is divine!